falcorocks/learns/README.md

 ### interesting options

-* the upload to the transparency log can be disabled with the flag `--tlog-upload=true`
-    - what happens in keyless mode?
-    - what happens in keyed mode?
 * we can issue a code signing certificate from Fulcio, even if a key is provided `--issue-certificate=false`
     - what happens when this is enabled?
 It does not work without providing `id-token: write` permissions.
 What happens if you give it?
 Then you get a certificate in the transparency log that looks exactly like the one from the keyless workflow.
+See for instance https://search.sigstore.dev/?logIndex=30755007
+* the upload to the transparency log can be disabled with the flag `--tlog-upload=true`
+    - what happens in keyless mode?
+    - what happens in keyed mode?